 - 1 tbsp.
 Soy Sauce;

 - 2 tbsp.
 Rice Wine;

-Stir in the sugar, soy, black pepper and garlic and cook just until the garlic is soft.
-Now add the clams and the clam liquor (or water) and let steam until the clams are heated through (and properly cooked until the shells open if you are using fresh).
+- Add the clams and the clam liquor (or water) and let steam until the clams are heated through (or properly cooked until the shells open if you are using fresh rather than frozen).

-Finally, add the rice wine and the Basil leaves (leave the small ones whole and just tear large ones in half), and cook, stirring very gently just until the leaves have wilted.
+- Add the rice wine and the Basil leaves and cook, stirring very gently, just until the leaves have wilted.
 Serve immediately.